GitDaBytes/BehavioralCloning/writeup.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes:
+The final model architecture consisted of a convolution neural network with the following layers and layer sizes:

 1. Input of 320x160 image in YUV format
 2. 2D Cropping Layer removing 60 pixels from the top and 20 from the bottom (to remove unneeded image of dash and scenery)